 The principal membership type of the Australian White Sheep Breeders’ Association is stud membership, where an approved member registers an Australian White sheep flock with the purpose of developing the breed through selective practices.
 Stud-quality animals with pedigree may be registered and transferred by AWSBA stud members.

 Only current AWSBA stud members can have Australian White sheep registered and transferred in the AWSBA flock register.
 Please note that the flock register allows for the recording of transfers from AWSBA stud members to non members– this is how non members form their foundation flock as the basis for their membership application.

 The Association also has an Associate Member grade that is for people who have an interest in the breed but are not operating as stud members (for instance; sheep industry product suppliers, commercial sheep breeders who do not choose to pursue stud membership).
-Associate Members may not; register or transfer sheep in the AWSBA flock book, apply to be an AWSBA Director, or vote at AWSBA meetings.
+Associate Members may not; register or transfer sheep in the AWSBA flock book, apply to be an AWSBA Director, vote at AWSBA meetings or use the AWSBA registered trademark.
 The Associate Member list is not set out or promoted in AWSBA publications or on the website.